-Located high in the hills above Big Pine / Bishop, the Ancient Bristlecone Forest is one of the most unique spots you can visit along Highway 395.
-Many of these trees have been here for over 3,000 years and the stark landscape they survive in is something you have to see for yourself.
-I got a chance to explore the Patriarch Grove a little while ago and decided to do the Discovery Trail at the visitors center on the way out.
-While it is only about a mile round trip, it is still an amazing way to get to know these trees, here is all the information.
+Located high in the hills above Big Pine / Bishop, the Ancient Bristlecone Forest is one of the unique spots you can visit along Highway 395.
+Many of these trees have been here for over 3,000 years, and the stark landscape they survive in is something you have to see for yourself.
+I got a chance to explore the Patriarch Grove a little while ago and decided to do the Discovery Trail at the visitor center on the way out.
+While it is only about a mile round trip, it is still a fantastic way to get to know these trees, here is all the information.

 - 1-mile round trip

 - This information is from my visit in 2016

 - Read about all of my favorite Highway 395 stops here

 From Big Pine, you will head east on the last road in the town, which has a sign that directs you to the forest.
 After about 30-45 minutes driving on a windy road (follow signs), you will reach the visitor center.
 There is a large parking lot.

 The visitor center was built in 2012 and is a beautiful building nestled in the heart of the forest.
 Inside, you can talk with the rangers about the area (open in summers only).
 They also have a few exhibits about the grove and the trees.
 Plus, they sell different magnets and stuff you would expect to see in a park gift shop.

 The oldest tree is somewhere in the Methuselah Grove, but they don’t tell anyone where because of vandalism, and I am glad they keep it a secret.
 Since I had been in the Patriarch Grove for most of the day, I did not have time to make the 5-mile Methuselah trail and just stuck with the Discovery Trail.